THE CRASH.

 I’m not anti-car, but drivers are really trying hard to make me hate them.

-But I’m just a cyclist, I’m not important.
+But I’m just a cyclist, I’m not important to them.

 ︎ Back to homepage.